40oleg/Museum/README.md

 # Museum
-The aim of the project is to create software that would help to enlighten, interest, involve people who are far away and do not accept it in the study of art by showing works of art on the desktop screensaver and changing them with some frequency.
+The aim of the project is to create software that would help to enlighten, interest, involve people who are far away and do not accept it in the study of art by showing works of art on the desktop screensaver and changing them with some frequency or just be a nice visual application for everyone.

 * Application has more than 150 paintings:
   * Vincent van Gogh